isomerpages/nlb-biblioasia/_apr-2011/The Growth of Imagination in Singapore Children’s Literature in English (1965–2005).md

 The adventure story was the hot favourite for all three age groups during that time, followed by myths and legends.
 According to Nair,

-&emsp;Adventure stories are favoured way and away from<br> &emsp;myths and legends, in the above 12 age group<br> &emsp;but \[the latter\] share the first place with adventure <br>
+ Adventure stories are favoured way and away from<br> myths and legends, in the above 12 age group<br> but \[the latter\] share the first place with adventure <br>
-&emsp;where younger readers of the 8–10 age group are <br>
+ where younger readers of the 8–10 age group are <br>
-&emsp;concerned.
+ concerned.
 What is surprising is the prominence <br>
-&emsp;given to the classics by the older children, being <br>
+ given to the classics by the older children, being <br>
-&emsp;fourth favoured by both groups.
+ fourth favoured by both groups.
 School stories are <br>
-&emsp;second favourite for the older children but are not <br>
+ second favourite for the older children but are not <br>
-&emsp;important to the youngest readers and are only as <br>
+ important to the youngest readers and are only as <br>
-&emsp;important as the classics to readers in the 11–12<br>
+ important as the classics to readers in the 11–12<br>
-&emsp;group.
+ group.
 Family stories and western and historical <br>
-&emsp;fiction are not well favoured, though animal stories <br>
+ fiction are not well favoured, though animal stories <br>
-&emsp;do appeal to all three groups, but especially the <br>
+ do appeal to all three groups, but especially the <br>
-&emsp;youngest readers.
+ youngest readers.
 (Nair et al., 1977, p.
 11)

 In the 1970s, children’s books tended to adopt the themes of national campaigns; some of these included the ban on firecrackers during the Lunar New Year, keep Singapore clean, bilingualism in schools, multiracial and multicultural identity and so on (Lim, 2009).
 Hence, it is not surprising to find many basal readers such as the *Active Reader* series (Federal Publications, 1970) and *New Way Readers* series (Pan Pacific, 1978) propagating these national agendas.
 Examples of such books include *Ah Lee the Road Sweeper* (1979), *The Singapore Youth Festival* (1975), and *Courtesy is John’s Way of Life* (1979).
 There are other books devoted to the interests and culture of Singapore as an independent nation that date back to Sri Vijayan times in the early 14th century, such as Chia Hearn Chek’s *The Redhill* (1974) and *The Raja’s Crown* (1975).